zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 - env.example (an example to set up environment to connect to AWS mySQL DB)
 - app.py (main python file)
 - core_ML_logic.py (core prediction model)
-- create_mysql_table.sql (run this file to set up a local or remote data table in mySQL )
+- upload_csv_to_mysql_script.py (run this file to set up a local or remote data table in MySQL database)
 - requirements.txt: list out all necessary libraries/dependanceis for the project
-- readme.md
+- README.md

 ## libararies

-- Core Machine Learning Library: sklearn
+- Core Machine Learning Library: [sklearn](https://scikit-learn.org/stable/)
 - Python libraries: pandas, collections,flask
 - HTML: bootstrap
-- Javascript: jQuery, reveal.js, d3.js, plotly.js
+- Javascript libraries: jQuery, reveal.js, d3.js, plotly.js
 - Flask based application
-- Amazon Elatic Beanstalk
+- Amazon Elastic Beanstalk
+- Amazon Route 53

 ## Deployment

-### How to run the code locally
+### How to run the code on your local computer

+Make sure that you have the python 3 or above installed on your laptop.
+Your laptop could be either a PC or Mac.

-- create a virtual environment (optional). let's say the virtual environment's name is "finalproject". `virtualenv finalproject` (optional)
+- create a virtual environment (optional). let's say the virtual environment's name is "finalproject". `virtualenv creditcardproject` (optional)
-- activate the virtualevn `source finalproject/bin/activate` (optional)
+- activate the virtualevn `source creditcardproject/bin/activate` (optional)
-- clone the gitlba repository `git@usc.bootcampcontent.com:fireproofsocks/fpg4.git`
+- clone the github repository `git@github.com:zjgcainiao/ML_CreditCardDefaultPrediction.git`
+- on the terminal (Mac OS), navigate to the current project folder. it should look like `xxx-MacBook-Pro:ML_CreditCardDefaultPrediction:(username)$ `.
 - install libraries `pip install -r requirements.txt`
+- create a mysql database locally or remotely.
+- make a copy of .env.example. rename it to .env.
+- modify the parameters in the .env file based on the database configuration.
+- create the data table in Mysql DB by typing in the terminal `python upload_csv_to_mysql_scripts.py`
 - create mysql table using create_mysql_table.sql
 - the data is located at static/csv/cleaned_creditcard.csv
 - after connecting the database, using the database varibales from the real .env setup (Slack channel fpg4 group)
 - run the command on a terminal `flask run` or `python app.py`
 - visit the http://127.0.0.1:5000/
+- visit the site in the presentation mode at: http://127.0.0.1:5000/presentation?transition=concave#/

 ## regression models